btoll/tools/git/README.md

 - warn you if you're in danger of deleting the remote HEAD.
 See the truth table below for how that could happen.
 - will delete all branches that match the filter, both local and remote
-- uses getopts, so will accept arguments in any order

 Note that you can also define the following environment variables used by the script: